basho/basho_docs/content/riak/cs/3.0.0/cookbooks/multi-datacenter-overview.md

   - /riak/cs/latest/cookbooks/multi-datacenter-overview/
 ---

-## Riak CS Enterprise

-Riak CS Enterprise extends Riak CS with Multi-Datacenter Replication, monitoring, and 24×7 support.
+## Multi-Datacenter Replication

 Customers may use Multi-Datacenter Replication to serve global traffic, create availability zones, maintain active backups, or meet disaster recovery and regulatory requirements.
-Multi-Datacenter Replication can be used in two or more sites, and data can be replicated across datacenters using realtime or fullsync synchronization.
+Multi-Datacenter Replication can be used in two or more sites, and data can be replicated across datacenters using realtime and/or fullsync synchronization.

-If you are interested, sign up for a [developer trial](http://info.basho.com/RiakCS1.1_DeveloperTrialRequest.html) of Riak CS Enterprise or [contact us](http://basho.com/contact/) for more information.

-{{% note title="Riak CS Enterprise requires a separate download" %}}
-Please note that Riak CS Enterprise requires a download separate from the open-source Riak CS, which will not work in conjunction with Riak Enterprise.
-{{% /note %}}

-## Multi-Datacenter Replication

 Multi-Datacenter Replication in Riak CS provides two modes of object
 replication: **fullsync** and **realtime sync**.
 Data is streamed over a TCP connection and Multi-Datacenter Replication in Riak CS has support for SSL so that data can be securely replicated between sites.
+It is also possible to stream the data unencrypted if required but it is generally recommended to do so over VPN if that is the case.

 In Riak CS, large objects are broken into blocks and streamed to the underlying Riak cluster on write, where they are replicated for high